singuliere/enough/docs/monitoring_architecture.rst

 strings at some given URI, and any other parameter of your choice, provided that you write the code which will exploit it.

-The main monitoring configuration for securedrop.club is available in `molecule/icinga/roles/icinga2/files/services/` and deployed in the global Icinga zone, thus available to all the cluster.
+The main monitoring configuration for enough.community is available in `molecule/icinga/roles/icinga2/files/services/` and deployed in the global Icinga zone, thus available to all the cluster.